(1300 292 371)

 A transmission and reception station in a fixed location, consisting of one or more receive/transmit antenna, microwave dish and electronic circuitry, used to handle cellular traffic.

 A portable computing or communications device.
 For example, a laptop, mobile phone or tablet.

 A wireless handheld device that allows users to make and receive phone calls and to send text messages, among other features.

 A software community that uses, develops, spreads and supports Mozilla products, notably the Firefox web browser.

 A method of computer access control in which a user is granted access only after successfully presenting several separate pieces of evidence to an authentication mechanism – typically at least two of the following categories: knowledge (something they know), possession (something they have), and inherence (something they are).

 ICT equipment that combines printing, scanning, copying, faxing or voice messaging functionality in the one device.
 These devices are often designed to connect to computer and telephone networks simultaneously.

-My Guide is a short guide to help individuals put in place some good online security habits.
-My Guide helps you avoid falling victim to scammers.
+A short Australian Cyber Security Centre (ACSC) guide to help people put in place some good online security habits to prevent them falling victim to scammers.

 Mini-Serial Advanced Technology Attachment